 Want to know how to go to the city centre from the airport?
 Have a look at our page on Siem Reap Airport.

 Phnom Penh to Siem Reap by Ferry*

-Duration: 8.5 hours Cost: $40
+Duration: 8 hours

 Taking the ferry is a completely different experience compared to travelling overland.
-The journey gives you an idea of how locals live along the Tonle Sap Lake.
-While it will be an interesting journey, it may not offer the spectacular views you were hoping for.
+The journey gives you an idea of how locals live along Tonle Sap Lake.
+While it will be an interesting ferry journey, it may not offer the spectacular views you were hoping for.

 Ferries on this route only operate during the wet season (June to November).
 Bear in mind that the ferries operating along this route may not have the proper safety and cleanliness standards that you’re accustomed to, and the boat ride can get quite hot.